chameleonhead/stratrack/libs/mql-interpreter/README.md

 default to no-ops.
 Host applications may provide real implementations by calling `registerEnvBuiltins()` before executing code.

+A generated list of builtin signatures is available in [BUILTIN_SIGNATURES.md](./BUILTIN_SIGNATURES.md) and can be refreshed with `npm run update-builtin-docs`.

 Global variable helpers described at
 <https://docs.mql4.com/globals> are included.
 Use functions such as
 `GlobalVariableSet`, `GlobalVariableGet` and `GlobalVariablesTotal` to